bernd/insomnia/docs/insomnia/environment-variables.md

 ## Referencing Environment Variables

-Environment variables can be referenced in (almost) any text input within the Insomnia application.
+Environment variables can be referenced in (almost) any text input within the Unetus application.
 There are two ways to do this:

 1. Summon the autocomplete dropdown by pressing Control+Space
 2. Allow the autocomplete to show automatically as you type